 What to do after a car accident in Los Angeles

 After a car accident, it’s always a good idea to get as much information as possible.
-Here are some of the things we’ll be looking for.
+Here are some of the things that your injury lawyer will be looking for.
 Sometimes people don’t have complete information but we always try get as much information as necessary.

 - The name, address, and phone number of the other driver.